Sodiumchloridy/Sodiumchloridy/README.md

 # Sodiumchloridy
 Veteran weeb specialising in simping for 2 dimensional lines and colors.
-Enjoys having fun, playing games with friends and binge watching anime / reading manga.
+Enjoys having fun, playing games with friends, watching anime, reading manga and basically chiling around.
 Dislikes homework, vegetables and woken up by alarm.
 <div align="center">
 "No waifu no laifu."
 </div>